johnrm174/model-railway-signalling/README.md

 on a Raspberry Pi) to "subscribe" to the same DCC command feed and then forwarded to its local pi-Sprog DCC interface.

-You can also use these features to split larger layouts into multiple signalling areas whilst still being able to implement a level of automation between them - primarily being aware of the "state" of remote signals (for updating signals based on the one ahead) and being notified when the remore signals have been passed (for track occupancy)
+You can also use these features to split larger layouts into multiple signalling areas whilst still being able to implement a level of automation between them.
+Functions are provided to publishing and subscribing to the "state" of signals (for updating signals based on the one ahead), the "state" of track occupancy sections (for "passing" trains between signalling applications) and "signal passed" events (also for track occupancy)

 To use these networking functions, you can either set up a local MQTT broker on one of the host computers on your local network or alternatively use an 'open source' broker out there on the internet - I've been